Reclaiming the future of food and farming

 PAN's Food and Farming Platform

-PAN’s 2023 farm bill priorities are informed by our ongoing work with partners across the country who are calling for federal food and farm policy that works for farmers, workers and communities — including HEAL Food Alliance, National Sustainable Agriculture Coalition, National Family Farm CoalitionNative Farm Bill Coalition, The Coming Clean Collaborative, and the 150 organizations authoring the Transformational Farm Bill letter to President Biden in 2022.
-We lift up the leadership of these organizations and the visions of change they promote.
+PAN’s platform is informed by our ongoing work with partners across the country who are calling for federal food and farm policy that works for farmers, workers and communities — including National Family Farm Coalition, National Sustainable Agriculture Coalition, Native Farm Bill Coalition, Rural Coalition and HEAL Food Alliance.

-Worker Justice and Healthy Communities
+Worker Justice & Healthy Communities

-• Just immigration laws: We believe the United States should take responsibility for foreign policies that displace people from land and livelihood, and allow right of entry into the U.S. for those economically or politically displaced.
+• Just immigration laws: We believe the United States should take responsibility for foreign policies that displace people from land and livelihood, and allow right of entry into the U.S. for those economically displaced.
 The U.S. should eliminate exploitative guest worker programs and provide a pathway to citizenship to all who want it.

 • Living wages in the food system and beyond: We advocate for living wage policies so that all workers and all people have access to an adequate supply of healthy food.
 Until poverty is eliminated, we will continue to strongly support food assistance programs including the Supplemental Nutrition Assistance Program (SNAP).